vaginessa/dns-wiki/Home.md

 Requirements
 -------------

-- An Android device with at least the 2.3 ( Gingerbread ) version of the OS.
+- An Android device with at least the 2.3 (Gingerbread/API level 8, NDK 4) version of the OS.
 - The device **must be rooted**.
-- The kernel/rom must have init.d support (for external sripts)
+- The kernel/rom must have init.d support (for external sripts).

 ##Information for AFWall+ users